-And as I point out in my book, A USNA Mom’s Journal, the point of the journey is what happens during 2/C and Firstie years, as Mids enter leadership roles at the Company, Battalion, and Brigade levels and begin to think ahead to commissioning and their assigned service community.
+In my book, I focus on the goal of the journey – it is what happens during 2/C and Firstie years.
+This is when Mids enter leadership roles at the Company, Battalion, and Brigade levels, and begin to think ahead to Commissioning and their assigned service community.

 There is so much that is jam-packed into these two years for Mids and parents alike!
-Join me for a great conversation with Julie Haller, four-time N*avy Mom, USAFA grad, and N*avy parent mentor, as we discuss the momentous arrival of 2/C year with 2 for 7 signing and keeps moving forward at a supersonic pace.
-I can personally tell you that it does not slow down from there!
+Join me for a great conversation with Julie Haller, four-time N*avy Mom, she is a USAFA grad, and a N*avy parent mentor, as we discuss the momentous arrival of 2/C year with 2 for 7 signing and keeps moving forward at a supersonic pace.
+We can personally tell you that it does not slow down from there!

 I invite you to listen to my podcast, “A Look at 2/C and Firstie Years – Part 1 | Episode 25“, as wJulie and I discuss all there is to know about 2/C year and looking toward service assignments and Commissioning.
 Then listen to “A Look at 2/C and Firstie Years – Part 2 | Episode 26″, as Julie and I walk down memory lane and remember the high points, low points, joys, and uncertainties that are the pinnacle of the USNA journey as we look at Firstie year.
 We also discuss the uncertainty that begins all over again when they join the Fleet and Marine Corps.

 You can Search for other Episodes that may be helpful here.
 I especially recommend the following: